vvfosprojects/vvfgeofleet/README.md

 Date are represented in ISO-8601 format (i.e. `2018-03-04T10:45:52.875Z`).

-## WebSocket /PosizioniLive
+## WebSocket /api/PosizioniLive

-forward every message received from /api/messagesPosition
+Forwards every message received from /api/messaggiPosizione through a WebSocket.
+WebSocket is implemented through the SignalR library.

 # Dependencies
 VVFGeoFleet backend depends (also) on the following libraries.